-Everyone wants his or her child to succeed in life, but what does success look like?
-Does getting into a great college and then landing a dream job define success?
-Is it about being well rounded with skills in a broad range of extracurricular activities?
-Too often, well-meaning parents seeking to give their children an edge for the future load up their schedules with activities that can squeeze out time for family and faith.
-But it's the investment in family time that deepens the roots of faith, character, relationship and other non-academic priorities.
+- Everyone wants his or her child to succeed in life, but what does success look like? - Does getting into a great college and then landing a dream job define success? - Is it about being well rounded with skills in a broad range of extracurricular activities?

-QUESTION FOUR: Who can give advice and guidance?
+Too often, well-meaning parents seeking to give their children an edge for the future fill their schedules with activities that can squeeze out time for family and faith.
+Investment in family time deepens the roots of faith, character and relationships which are foundational to real success in life.

+QUESTION FOUR

+Who Can Give Advice and Guidance?

-It is always wise to ask those who have chosen different schooling options (including public, charter, private and home education) for insights on the good and bad of each.
+It is always wise to ask those who have chosen different schooling options (including public, charter, online, private, home education, dual credit programs, etc.) for insights on the pros and cons of each.
 Since all of us tend to advocate the option we have chosen you may encounter those who seem to have a "one size fits all" perspective.
-That's okay.
 Just listen and learn so that you can gain as much insight as possible as you prayerfully evaluate your own child's situation.